 What is Moo Shu Pork?

-This recipe comes together quickly as long as you have all your ingredients prepped.
+We’ve changed up the traditional recipe slightly and roll them in flour wraps.
+They are a huge hit in our family and the recipe comes together quickly as long as you have all your ingredients prepped.

 Flour tortillas are the wrap of choice for us instead of the traditional pancakes or crepes.
 I use both whole wheat wraps and plain white.
 Rice paper with vermicelli noodles would be equally delicious.